Nokrad997/FishQi/README.md

 The application exclusively utilizes modals for user interactions, avoiding redirection to subpages.
 Each visible button serves the purpose of displaying a modal for a specific action.
 The user experience remains centered on the main page, with the only exception occurring during the logout process when the application requires reloading.

 Additionally, the application employs JWT-based authentication for user authorization and interacts with a RESTful API for seamless communication between the frontend and backend.
+Furthermore, it is equipped with Swagger for easy API documentation and testing.

 ## App overview
 ### Navbar: